-In February 2016, the FASB issued ASC 842, Leases, which requires companies classified as lessees to put most leases on their balance sheets but recognize expenses on their income statements in a manner similar to today's accounting.
+In February 2016, the FASB issued ASC 842, Leases, which requires companies classified as lessees to account for most leases on their balance sheets but recognize expenses on their income statements in a manner similar to today's accounting.
 The standard also will result in enhanced quantitative and qualitative disclosures, including significant judgments made by management, to provide greater insight into the extent of revenue and expense recognized and expected to be recognized from existing leases.
-The standard currently requires a modified retrospective transition approach.
-In March 2018, the FASB tentatively approved an amendment to the standard that provides companies an option that would not require earlier periods to be restated upon adoption.
+In July 2018, the FASB approved an amendment to the standard that provides companies a transition option that would not require earlier periods to be restated upon adoption.
 The standard is effective beginning in fiscal 2019, with early adoption permitted.

 We are currently evaluating the impacts that this standard will have on our Consolidated Statements of Income and Comprehensive Income, Balance Sheets and Statements of Cash Flows.
 We currently expect that most of our operating lease commitments will be recognized as operating lease liabilities and right-of-use assets upon adoption of the standard.
 Thus, we expect adoption will result in a material increase to the assets and liabilities on our Consolidated Balance Sheet.
-We will adopt the standard in the first quarter of fiscal 2019.
+We will adopt the standard in the first quarter of 2019 and apply the standard prospectively as of the adoption date.